- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 MLS 548 Romanticism: Self and Society

 The Romantic era (ca. 1780-1830) was a period of revolutionary change in politics, literature, music, and the visual arts.
 This seminar examines the evolving relation of self and society through five transformational decades of modern European history.
-Discussions will focus on the works of a number of major figures, including Blake, Burke, Schiller, Wordsworth, Keats, Schubert, and Mary Shelley.
+Discussions will focus on the works of a number of major texts and figures, Mary Shelley’s Frankenstein, Brontë’s Jane Eyre, Coleridge’s Rime of the Ancient Mariner, and works by Schiller, Keats, Burke, and Beethoven.

 MLS 550 Latin America: Economy and Culture